pulp/pulpproject.org/help.md

 The Pulp community's primary communication channel is Matrix.

-We have corresponding Libera.Chat rooms for every Matrix room, so if you use IRC exclusively, you can find us there too.

 * Join [**pulp** on Matrix](https://matrix.to/#/!HWvLQmBGVPfJfTQBAu:matrix.org?via=libera.chat&via=matrix.org&via=ctrl-c.liu.se) for User support.

 * Join [**#pulp-dev** on Matrix](https://matrix.to/#/!aVApiNMtnstWbwDcVU:matrix.org?via=libera.chat&via=matrix.org&via=ctrl-c.liu.se) for Developer discussion.

-### Libera.Chat users

-Note that for everything to work well, please [register your nick on Libera.Chat](https://libera.chat/guides/registration).

 ## Contribute as a Developer